 How do you know what will rank best for your blog structure?

 If you’re wanting to know what URL structure will have the best chance of ranking well, ask Google.
 This scenario is when competitive analysis come in handy.
 Grab a dozen or so keywords that you want your blog content to achieve high rankings.

 Next, search and note the URL structure of those blogs that have achieved high rankings.
 Notate your results and see if there is a bias within your industry for one structure over another.

 Bringing It All Together

-The proper URL structure is important for the user’s experience when viewing a raw backlink as well as important for search engines to understand how your pages relate to one another.
-By giving your URL structure a logical hierarchy, your are making it easier for Google to better understand your website and its pages.
+The proper URL structure is vital for the user’s experience when viewing a raw backlink as well as valuable for search engines to understand how your pages relate to one another.
+By giving your URL structure a logical hierarchy, you are making it easier for Google to understand your website and its pages better.
 Plus, finding how to structure your URLs is easy; all you need to do is a little competitive analysis.